 4.4: Extended access

 A few sessions on Friday evenings and Saturday/Sunday mornings have been held since November.
 The system needs tweaking to make it more transparent and available for patients.
 A separate piece of computer software has needed to be used and the extended access appointments are now visible to staff when offering appointments.
-Once formally accepted, by 1st April these will be offered on the website and be available at other GP practices if patients wish.
+Once formally accepted, by 1st April, these will be offered on the website and be available at other GP practices if patients wish.
 It is unknown what the GP contract will contain beyond 1st April and more sessions may need to be available.
 At the moment patients can’t book these appointments online and have to be made by phone.
 Sunday sessions have not been well taken up, particularly nurse appointments.
-Presently it is also difficult for patients to inform the Practice to cancel these appointments therefore there is a potential rise in did not attends.
+Presently it is also difficult for patients to inform the Practice to cancel these appointments therefore there is a potential rise in “did not attends”.
 All GP practices will be switching to SystmOne which should make it easier to set up wider access across the local area.
 At the moment six 15-minute GP appointments are available in the evenings across one and a half hours.
 The extra service is being provided by the GPs from additional funds and provided on a voluntary basis.
 There will be a new GP contract in 2020 and possibly a change to the core hours.

 5: Report from the PRG